László Polgár: Books and films about Polgár

-Geoff Colvin wrote extensively about Polgár's experiment in his 2008 book, Talent is Overrated, as did Frank McNeil in his 2008 book Learning with the Brain in Mind.
-In 1992, Cathy Forbes published a book entitled The Polgár Sisters: Training or Genius?
+Geoff Colvin wrote extensively about Polgár's experiment in his 2008 book, Talent is Overrated, as did Frank McNeil in his 2009 book Learning with the Brain in Mind.
+In 1992, Cathy Forbes published a book entitled The Polgár Sisters: Training or Genius?.

 A documentary about Polgár and his experiment was shown on Israel I TV in 2012.
 Amir Harel, producer of the documentary, said that the story of the Polgárs "touches upon many aspects of life: the educational experiment, the underlying ideology, the heroic fight against the Communist regime, issues pertaining to the equality of the sexes, family relationships, and even love stories.
 Obviously, the film attempts to decipher the mysterious nature of the father, László Polgár."
 Filmmaker Yossi Aviram said that "Years of abuse by the authorities and media made the family suspicious" of people who wanted to make a film about them.
 "What helped me was my love of chess and the fact that I had fallen in love with this family."

+An early draft of the screenplay for the film Whiplash featured an extensive discussion of Polgár and his theories on child-rearing.

 Books by Polgár

 Polgár has written many books on chess.
 By far the most famous of these is Chess: 5334 Problems, Combinations, and Games, which "includes 5,334 different instructional situations--many taken from real matches--including 306 problems for checkmate in one move, 3,412 mates in two moves, 744 mates in three moves, 600 miniature games, 144 simple endgames, and 128 tournament game combinations, plus solutions, the basic rules of the game and an international bibliography."
 It has been called "One of the most iconic chess books ever written."
+In 2023, Zsuzsa Polgár claimed in a Facebook post that "in good part" she had been the author of this book solely attributed to her father.